-Preface 2

-Executive summary 5

-Background 6

-A changing industry 6

-Operator assets 6

-Evolution to 3G 7

-The seamless network 9

-User experience 9

-Seamless services 9

-Flexible 3G deployment 10

-Retention of GSM subscribers 10

-Standardization 10

-GSM and WCDMA evolution 11

-Network Structure 11

-Radio network integration 12

-Traffic Control 12

-Self-Configuring Systems 13

-Benefits 14

-Common infrastructure 15

-Evolved GSM core network and M-PBN 15

-Handset 15

-Radio base stations 15

-Network management 16

-Shared networks 16

-Transmission network 16

-Contents

-From 2G to 3G: an operator model 17

-3G transition model 17

-Aggressive WCDMA deployment 18

-WCDMA deployment at moderate speed 19

-Alternative 3G deployment 21

-Cost savings with the Ericsson Seamless Network 22

-CAPEX saving areas 22

-OPEX saving areas 23

-Conclusion 25

-Acronyms 26

-Executive summary
+1 Introduction 4 2 2.1 2.2 2.3 Background A changing industry Operator assets Evolution to 3G 5 5 3 3.1 3.2 3.3 3.4 3.5 The seamless network.
+User experience Seamless services Flexible 3G deployment Retention of GSM subscribers Standardization 7 8 8 8 4 GSM and WCDMA evolution 9 5 5.1 5.2 5.3 Radio network integration Traffic Control Self-Configuring Systems Benefits 10 11 6 6.1 6.2 6.3 6.4 6.5 Common infrastructure Evolved GSM core network and M-PBN Handsets Radio base stations Network management Transmission network 12 12 13 13 7 7.1 7.2 7.3 7.4 From 2G to 3G - an operator model 3G transition model Aggressive WCDMA deployment WCDMA deployment at moderate speed Alternative 3G deployment 14 15 16 8 8.1 8.2 Cost savings with the seamless network CAPEX saving areas OPEX saving areas 18 9 Conclusion 22 10 Acronyms 23

+1 Introduction

 A new generation of wireless systems will provide users with easy-to-use access to voice, data, multimedia or any combination of services.
-The key lies in the evolution of GSM and WCDMA networks as a single, unified seamless network that shares core, transmission, radio and application resources made possible through ongoing standard-ization work of the Third Generation Partnership Project (3GPP).
+The key lies in the evolution of GSM and WCDMA networks as a single, unified seamless network that shares core, transmission, radio and application resources.
+This has been made possible through ongoing standardization work of the Third Generation Partnership Project (3GPP).

-The Ericsson Seamless Network offers a wide range of options for third-generation (3G) solutions that take wireless communications to a higher level.
-These solutions address the business requirements of operators before, during and after deployment of 3G and Mobile Internet services.
-What's more, the Ericsson Seamless Network provides more flexibility, enhances the user experience, protects investments and increase efficiency.
+A seamless network offers a wide range of options for third-generation (3G) solutions that take wireless communications to a higher level.
+These solutions address the business requirements of operators before, during and after deployment of 3G and mobile services beyond voice.
+What's more, the seamless network provides more flexibility, enhances the user experience, protects investments and increase efficiency.

 Provides more flexibility.
-This highly flexible seamless network uses different technologies to provide the capacity needed to deliver same services to subscribers.
+The highly flexible seamless network uses different technologies to provide the capacity needed to deliver the same kind of services to subscribers.
 Complete WCDMA coverage, for example, is not required to provide 3G services.
 When users who require both voice and multimedia services move out of the WCDMA coverage area, the seamless network automatically switches to GSM and EDGE to deliver similar services (service quality restricted by radio access).

 Enhances the user experience.
-The Ericsson Seamless Network provides transparency of services to users.
+The seamless network provides transparency of services to users.
 Users are not aware of the various technologies involved in delivering high-quality services, but do notice the high quality and broad range of services they receive.